 What Work is Being Done?

 APC Southern Construction will begin work on US Highway 160 in Baca County.
 Crews will be resurfacing the roadway both eastbound and westbound, as well as making culvert improvements.
 Additionally, crews will be placing new shoulder material, guardrail, reseeding, mailbox replacement, fencing and high visibility striping will be done prior to project completion.
-Drivers can expect a 24 hour, 12-foot width restriction.
-Speed restrictions down to 50mph as they approach the work area and then a further reduction to 40mph in the immediate work zone, due to alternating single lane closures.
+A 12-foot width restriction is in place for oversize loads from Monday thru Friday, 7:00 AM to 7:00 PM.
+Speed reduction can be expected down to 50mph as they approach the work area and then a further reduction to 40mph in the immediate work zone, due to alternating single lane closures.
 Expect up to 10 minute traffic delays.
-Partial closures of US 160 will be in effect between Wednesday, April 6, 2022 and July 2022.
+These closures and delays of US 160 will be in effect between April, 2022 and July 2022.

 Why is the work being completed?